omniosorg/pkg5/README.md

-This is the OmniOS child of OpenIndiana's pkg(5) child.
+This is the OmniOS child of pkg(5)

-Our branching strategy is that we do not alter upstream OI branches.

-Additional branches include:

-1.) omnios
+Branches:

+master

 	This is the default development branch for OmniOS now.
 Besides ongoing development, this branch may be refreshed with merges from the "oi" branch from upstream.
-Commits in this branch are able to be cherry-picked by any upstream branch that wants 'em.
-Just follow the CDDL & give credit where due.
+Commits in this branch are able to be cherry-picked by any upstream branch that wants them.
+Just follow the CDDL and give credit where due.

-2.) r151XXX
+r151XXX

-	As we issue releases, we will branch for each release.
+	As we issue releases, we branch for each release.

 If you wish to discuss development here, join the discussion on [Gitter](https://gitter.im/omniosorg/Lobby)